Monash-Connected-Autonomous-Vehicle/autoware.auto/docs/index.md

 Autoware.Auto {#index}
 ======================

+@note We have migrated the development of Autoware to GitHub since 2022.
+Please check [here](https://github.com/autowarefoundation/autoware) to use latest Autoware.

 # Introduction

 [Autoware](https://www.autoware.org/) is the world's first "all-in-one" open-source software for self-driving vehicles hosted under the Autoware Foundation.